AMOS-uniba/vasco/README.md

-Welcome to the GitHUb page of `vasco`, the Virtual All-Sky CorrectOr plate.
+Welcome to the GitHub page of `vasco`, the Virtual All-Sky CorrectOr plate.

 It is a GUI tool that hopes to be useful in reducing all-sky images of meteors and other celestial phenomena.